This post is about how to bash commands and programming tutorials with examples.

 Global Age: 40

-a local variable is declared inside a function and only visible inside a function.
-The outside function is called global variables that are available for all functions.
+A local variable is declared inside a function and is only visible within that function.
+Variables declared outside functions are called global variables and are available for all functions.

 Display Environment variables in Bash